a-coding-Kat/rest-api/README.md

 of the results.
 For string fields it allows for **like** matching: searching for artist "%Lana%" returns all artist that have "Lana" somewhere in their name.
 For numeric fields it allows for exact matching only.

+## wdb_rest/data.py

+Data access object that communicates with the database and implements all the data operations needed by server.py.
+With this file we separate the API definition (in server.py) and the database access code (in data.py), making it easier to change the data storage if needed.

 ## wdb_rest/client.py

 To communicate with the server you can use the provided Python client.
 It uses the **requests** module  for